tobymurray/postgraphile-login/readme.md

 A minimal authentication and authorization enabled Express server with PostGraphQL middleware creating a GraphQL server from a PostgreSQL schema.

+## Email account activation

+See the [this branch](https://github.com/tobymurray/postgraphql-login/tree/feature/email-activation) for an integration of email activation.
+This workflow creates users that are not "activated" until they provide their activation code from their email.

 # Get it running

 1. Clone this repository